 - Blood tests may be used to test your child's kidney function or find signs of infection.

 - Manual reduction of the hernia may be done.
-Manual reduction means your child's healthcare provider will use his hands to put firm, steady pressure on your child's hernia.
-He will continue until the hernia disappears inside the abdominal wall.
+Manual reduction means your child's healthcare provider will use hands to put firm, steady pressure on your child's hernia.
+The provider will continue until the hernia disappears inside the abdominal wall.

-- Surgery will be needed if your child's hernia stops blood flow to his organs.
-Surgery may also be need if the hernia blocks his intestines, or causes a hole in his intestines.
+- Surgery will be needed if your child's hernia stops blood flow to his or her organs.
+Surgery may also be need if the hernia blocks your child's intestines, or causes a hole in the intestines.

 An inguinal hernia may cause a blockage or hole in your child's intestines.
-It may also stop blood flow to his intestines.
-He will need surgery to fix these problems.
+It may also stop blood flow to the intestines.
+Surgery will be needed to fix these problems.